If there is one thing that we have learned in three years on the road, it is that you never run out of things that can go wrong!

 1. Your Rights to Travel to the EU after Brexit

 UK Nationals will still be able to travel to the EU, even after a ‘no deal’ Brexit, but not as easily.
-The major difficulty for us will be the restriction on the length of time we can stay in the EU.
+The major difficulty for Mark and I will be the restriction on the length of time we can stay in the EU.
 These are the main considerations;

 - This applies not to individual countries, but to the whole of the Schengen Area.